LectureSight/lecturesight/docs/core/profile.md

 |---------------------------------------|-----------|-------------------------------------------|
 cv.lecturesight.profile.manager.active.profile | default | Name of the active profile. |

-Note that the default profile cannot be saved, so to use a custom profile it is necessary to create a new profile and update this setting with the new profile name.
+Note that the default profile cannot be saved, so to use a custom profile, create a new profile and update this setting with the new profile name.